-4 For instance, one could see it as a relation between features of objects: being square rules out being circular; being prime rules out being composite; being entirely located here rules out being entirely located over there at the same time.
-Or it could hold between states of affairs: the ball's being red all over rules out its being blue all over; this number's being prime rules out its being composite; the table's being wholly in the garden rules out its being wholly in the kitchen.
-Or it could hold between the corresponding propositions: that one is in the garden rules out that one is in the kitchen; and so on.
-Or it could hold between pieces of information, or of evidence, or whatnot.
-See Berto (2015), whose metaphysical story is summarized in this footnote.
+4E.g., one could see it as a relation between features of objects: being square rules out being circular; being prime rules out being composite; being entirely located here rules out being entirely located over there at the same time.
+Or, it could hold between states of affairs: the ball's being red all over rules out its being blue all over; this number's being prime rules out its being composite; the table's being wholly in the garden rules out its being wholly in the kitchen.
+Or, it could hold between the corresponding propositions: that one is in the garden rules out that one is in the kitchen; etc. Or, it could hold between pieces of information, or of evidence, or whatnot.
+See Berto 2015, whose metaphysical story is summarized in this footnote.